wowsiddanth/tp/docs/UserGuide.md

 - `EMAIL`: saebyeok@example.com

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 The fields do not have to be any specific order.
-So, name can come before major etc.
+For example, `MAJOR` can come before `STUDENT_NAME`.
 </div>

-Using the fields above, type this into the command box: `add n/Sae Byeok Fair m/CS id/e1111111 y/1 p/87438007 e/saebyeok@example.com` and press **Enter**.
+Using the fields above, type this into the command box: `add n/Sae Byeok m/CS id/e1111111 y/1 p/87438007 e/saebyeok@example.com` and press **Enter**.

-After entering the command and pressing **Enter**, **nustracker** should look like this:
+After entering the command and pressing **Enter**, scroll all the way down using the scrollbar on the right to view your newly added student!
+**nustracker** should look like this:
 ![added-first-student](images/user-guide/after-pressing-enter.PNG)

-Congrats!
-You have just added your first member!
+Congratulations!
+You have just added your first student!
 Next, we will learn how to create an event and eventually, how to added Sae Byeok as a participant!

-### Adding your first event
+### Creating your first event

-Let's create the event `Imaginary Fair`.
+Let's create the event `Imaginary Fair` to contain information about the Fair that the Imaginary Society wants to organise.

-Intuitively, the command for creating an event is `create n/EVENT_NAME d/EVENT_DATE t/EVENT_TIME`.
+To create this event, we are going to use the `create` command, which follows the format: `create n/EVENT_NAME d/EVENT_DATE t/EVENT_TIME`.

-So, in the case of Imaginary Fair, it would be:
+So, in the case of Imaginary Fair, the fields would be:
 - `EVENT_NAME`: Imaginary Fair
 - `EVENT_DATE (DD-MM-YYYY)`: 01-12-2021
 - `EVENT_TIME (24 Hour Time)`: 0900

-Using the fields above, type this into the command box: `event n/Imaginary Fair d/01-12-2021 t/0900` and press **Enter**.
+Using the fields above, type this into the command box: `create n/Imaginary Fair d/01-12-2021 t/0900` and press **Enter**.

-To check if it has been created, you can either type `events` into the command box or press the **Events** button in the top bar
+Now lets view the newly created event!
+To make **nustracker** show the current list of events, either press the **Events** button in the top bar, or type `events` into the command box and press **Enter**.
-(_if you are unsure about the buttons, refer [here](#general-layout)._)
+(_If you are unsure about the buttons, refer [here](#general-layout)._) Then scroll down using the scrollbar on the right.

 If done right, **nustracker** should look like this:

 ![created-event](images/user-guide/created-event.PNG)

-Congrats!
-You have now added an event as well!
+Congratulations!
+You have now created an event in **nustracker** as well!

-### Adding your first student to your first event
+### Enrolling your first student into your first event

-You have added Sae Byeok as a student, and created the _Imaginary Fair_ event.
-Let's add her to the event itself as a participant.
+Previously, you had added Sae Byeok as a student, and created the _Imaginary Fair_ event.
+Let's enroll her into the _Imaginary Fair_ as a participant.

-To do this, we will make use of the `enroll` command:`enroll id/STUDENT_ID ev/EVENT`.
+In order to do this, we will make use of the `enroll` command: `enroll id/STUDENT_ID ev/EVENT`.

 So, in the case of Sae Byeok and the Imaginary Fair, it would be:
 - `STUDENT_ID`: e1111111